 DOC6.4.4 The groups will be arranged so that disconnection can take place uniformly across the DNO’s Distribution System, and as far as practicable uniformly between Grid Supply Points.

-DOC6.4.5 The DNO will arrange to have available a scheme to implement a further four stages of Demand Control, each of which can reasonably be expected to deliver between 4% and 6% Demand reduction, upon receipt of a suitable warning from NGESO which will be issued by 1600 hrs on the previous day.
+DOC6.4.5 The DNO will arrange to have available a scheme to implement a further four stages of Demand Control, each of which can reasonably be expected to deliver between 4% and 6% Demand reduction, upon receipt of a suitable warning from the ISOP which will be issued by 1600 hrs on the previous day.

 The DNO will arrange to have available a scheme to implement further twelve stages of Demand Control, each of which can reasonably be expected to deliver between 4% and 6% Demand reduction.